Reducing the environmental impact of equipment, medicines and resources

-In podiatry, single use instruments are mostly disposed of by placing them in sharps type containers most of which are then incinerated.
-Suppliers of the single use instruments on the whole state that the instruments can be recycled but do not offer this service as part of a whole package of instrument provision.
+In podiatry, single use instruments are mostly disposed of by placing them in sharps type containers, most of which are then incinerated.
+Suppliers of single use instruments often state that the instruments can be recycled but do not offer this service as part of a whole package of instrument provision.
 An alternative would be to procure reusable instruments.

 Although the difference in environmental impact is clear, reusable instruments are significantly more expensive.
-As a result, research has found that single use continues to be used, as the overriding driver at a local level is cost of procurement, with no appreciation of the issues of sourcing or disposal (Ducas, 2018).
-AHPs need to therefore help communicate the benefits of a re-usable approach.
+As a result, research has found that single use continues to be favoured, as the overriding driver at a local level is cost of procurement, with no appreciation of the issues of sourcing or disposal (Ducas, 2018).
+AHPs need therefore to help communicate the benefits of a re-usable approach.

-It is not feasible to recycle or reuse certain products, for example chemicals.
-Wherever possible this should be done in a sustainable fashion, recycling as much material as possible.
+Whilst it is not feasible to recycle or reuse some products, for example chemicals, wherever possible this should be done in a sustainable fashion, recycling as much material as possible.

 If resources must be disposed of rather than reused or recycled, AHPs can reduce the impact of disposal.
 This will often mean carefully considering what is procured in the first place to ensure it can be disposed of in a way that will minimise environmental impact.

 Ensuring equipment or resources that are procured are recyclable and even including recycling as part of equipment contracts is a route that has been successful.
-Key Performance Indicators are commonplace in many equipment contracts in relation to recycling rates – on average recycling KPIs are 90+%, which are often achieved.
-Some community equipment commissioners report recycling rates are as high as 96% by adopting strategies such as physically inspecting any item over the cost of £50, to assess/optimise its potential for reuse.
+Key performance indicators (KPIs) are commonplace in many equipment contracts in relation to recycling rates – on average recycling KPIs are 90+%, which are often achieved.
+Some community equipment commissioners report recycling rates are as high as 96% by adopting strategies such as physically inspecting any item over the cost of £50 to assess/optimise its potential for reuse.

 AHPs can themselves also make use of recycled material.